quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part08_Summary.md

 :p What are Miller indices?
 ??x
-Miller indices (\(hkl\)) specify the orientation of a plane within a crystal lattice.
+Miller indices ($hkl$) specify the orientation of a plane within a crystal lattice.
 They are determined by taking reciprocals of the intercepts made by the plane on the three axes and normalizing them to integers.
 Example:
 A (100) plane has intercepts: x = 1, y = ∞, z = ∞
 The Miller indices are (100).